 Memorial Go-Kart was developed, planned and organized by Slinger/Allenton community members after the tragic passing of 13 year old Parker Klumb in 2007.
-This group of volunteers established the non-profit, charitable organization Memorial Go-Kart Inc.(also known as MGK)
+This group of volunteers, lead by Kathy Fies, established the non-profit, charitable organization Memorial Go-Kart Inc. (also known as MGK).

-MGK focuses on creating positive activities and education for area youth (ages 7-18) through teamwork and mentorship while racing a go kart (at Slinger Speedway).
-Parker's dream was to race a go kart.
-Because of Parker, dreams for hundreds of area youth came true!
+Our mission is to create positive activities and educational opportunities for area youth (ages 7-18) through teamwork and mentorship while team racing a go kart at Slinger Speedway.
+Through go karting, youth are exposed to the skills and knowledge needed to maintain and drive a go kart.